Today I’m using my medical knowledge to tackle a big topic – no pun intended.

 Which is what it’s supposed to do.
 Because evolutionarily speaking, you are supposed to feel miserable when you feel hungry – so that you can go out and find food before you die.
 Which is basically the only thing I can think about if I am dieting: Find food.
 Before dieee… *finds food* Oh, omnomnom.

 How about trying to shift this paradigm – eating enough to actually feel full, so that you don’t have to be tortured daily by that feeling of hunger.
 Imagine the amount of misery you could prevent?

 There is just one catch.
 As soon as you try this strategy for weight loss, you will realise that some foods you can eat a ton of and still not feel full.
 These foods are not your friend.

 You need to eat delicious, flavorful meals that will keep you feeling full.
 This is where plant-based meals come in.
 Eat fruits, eat veggies, eat wholegrains.
 Enjoy your food, indulge if you must.
 This is the result we are going for.

 Because, when it comes to weight loss, is not what is eaten at meals, but what is eaten when alone.
 At meals, you try to be a sensible person and not over eat.
 Then, later on when you’re alone, you get that bursting urge to snack and you end up eating a bag of chips, a kilo of cheese and a bar of chocolate.
 I get to say this, because I eat even more cookies in private than I do in public.

 The general rule of thumb should be to:

 - eat proper meals when you are hungry, and not eat when you are not hungry.

-If that means you order an appetizer, main course and a side dish during dinner, so that get that satiated feeling instead of ordering a salad and snacking on junk food later at night, then so be it.
+If that means you order an appetizer, main course and a side dish during dinner, so be it.
+Doing that is way better than ordering a salad and then snacking on junk food later at night.